MicrosoftDocs/SupportArticles-docs/support/windows-server/remote/troubleshooting-access-denied-and-user-not-authorized-rds-issues.md

 - **Access is denied.** This error usually indicates that the user who is trying to connect doesn't have the necessary permission to access the remote server.
 - **The connection was denied because the user account is not authorized for remote login.** This error suggests that the user's account doesn't have the correct user access rights to establish an RDP connection to the target server.
-- **To sign in remotely, you need the right to sign in through Remote Desktop Services.** This error is usually related to Remote Desktop Services (connecting to the RDS farm), not a standalone RDP connection.
+- **To sign in remotely, you need the right to sign in through Remote Desktop Services.** This error is usually related to Remote Desktop Services (connecting to an RDS farm), not a standalone RDP connection.
 - **The requested session access is denied** or **Account restriction is preventing this user from signing in.** This error usually means that restrictions such as Credential Guard are preventing access.

 ## Troubleshooting checklist